Dennis Johnson (defensive end): College career

 Johnson attended the University of Kentucky after also being recruited by the University of Notre Dame, the University of Florida, the University of Miami and the University of Colorado.
 His father Alvis Johnson, who had been a football coach and athletic director at Harrodsburg High School between 1975 and 1997, joined Kentucky as associate athletic director a few months after Johnson committed to the team.
 Johnson was redshirted after the first game of his junior season (2000) due to an ankle injury.
 Upon his return in 2001, he led the SEC in tackles for loss, sacks and forced fumbles.
 He left Kentucky to enter the NFL draft with a year of collegiate eligibility remaining.

-NFL career
+Professional career

-Johnson was drafted in the third round of the 2002 NFL Draft.
-Johnson played full seasons for the Arizona Cardinals in 2003 and 2004.
-He appeared in one game for the San Francisco 49ers in 2005.
-Johnson finished his career with 57 tackles and 3 sacks in 29 games.
+Johnson was selected 98th overall in the third round of the 2002 NFL draft.
+Johnson played full seasons for the Arizona Cardinals in 2002 and 2003.
+He appeared in one game for the San Francisco 49ers in 2004.
+Johnson finished his career with 65 tackles and 3 sacks in 29 games.

+Personal life

+Johnson's son Jasper Johnson is a top basketball recruit in the class of 2025.

+Johnson has coached the Woodford County High School football team from 2015 to present.